wvhulle/streams-eurorust-2025/slides/05-example-fork.typ

     ```

     *Error*: `latency` is moved into the first task,   so the second task can't access it.

+    #conclusion[We need a way to clone the latency stream!]
   ]

   slide(title: "Cloning streams with an operator")[